Updated November 11, 2020

-Our data landscape today and why it is a problem for an Information Architect
+Data landscapes today and why it’s a problem for an information architect

 Many companies – especially in Financial Services, Healthcare, and others – have a hugely scattered application landscape.
 From front to back office systems, over several data warehouses, organizations have many local and global single points of the truth and a vast diversity of business information reporting tools ranging from plain good-old MS Excel to the more popular BI tools like Qlik and Tableau.

-The trend with cloud data warehouses, software-as-a-service, big data, the internet of things is certainly not going in the direction of a consolidation and centralization of multiple data sources into one single data location.
-Instead, it is quite likely that our current spider web will just become a massive BIG spider web and therefore the problems IAs face today will only become BIGGER tomorrow.
+The trend with cloud data warehouses, software-as-a-service, big data, and the internet of things is certainly not going in the direction of the consolidation and centralization of multiple data sources into one single data location.
+Instead, it is quite likely that our current spider web will just grow and grow, and therefore, the problems IAs face today will only become bigger tomorrow.

-How does an IA tackle this problem today, and why this is not working
+How an IA tackles these problems today — and why it is not working

 Well, probably one step at a time and one data flow at the time.
 But what’s the starting point?
 Do you start at the end with the reports?
 But which reports first?
-For financial institutions, it makes sense to start with your compliance report models (ex. the European Data Point Model): where do the numbers in my report come from?
+For financial institutions, it makes sense to start with your compliance report models (ex. the European Data Point Model).
 Healthcare institutions might start with the systems that provide an adequate picture of patient history.
-For other industries, it will be other starting points for sure.
+For other industries, it will be another starting point for sure.
 A popular approach is to use a Critical Data Elements methodology.

 So first our IA will spend numerous days, weeks, and months investigating and talking to the different SMEs of all those different systems and business processes.
 He will capture all of this information and write it down (in another file somewhere on the network).